 Summary Role Description

-The epic owner role in SAFe is just that—a responsibility assumed by an individual—not a job title.
-The role may be assumed by a Program Manager, Product Manager, project manager, Enterprise Architect, architect or engineer at the Value Stream or even Program Levels, business analyst, or any other program stakeholder suited to the responsibility.
-Typically, an epic owner works with one or two epics at a time, which fall within their area of expertise and current business mission.
+The Epic Owner role in SAFe is just that—a responsibility assumed by an individual—not a job title.
+A Program Manager, Product Manager, project manager, Enterprise Architect, architect or engineer at the Large Solution or Program Levels, business analyst, or any other program stakeholder may be suited for the responsibility.
+The Epic Owner assumes the responsibilities outlined in the paragraphs below.

-Prior to Approval: Preparing the Epic
+Preparing the Epic

 Presenting the Epic

-- Provide guidance to the release train on the epic context of the target features
+- Provide guidance to the release train on the epic context of the target features.

 The Collaborative Nature of the Epic Owner Role